LutzGross/fingal/examples/SyntheticFW/README.md

     runSynthetic.py -n 5 config

 In this case the columns electric field intensity 'E' and modified chargeability 'GAMMA' as secified by the `datacolumns` variable in the configuration file are calculatated for the survey defined by 'synth_schedule.csv'.
 A new file 'synth_data.csv' is created.
-It defines the in put for the inversion.
+It defines the input for the inversion.

+To run the inversion use

+    runIPFieldinversion.py --sigmaOnly -d config

+With the '--sigmaOnly' option only the inversion for conductivity is completed and a restart file is created which is creating input for the chargeability inversion.
+The option '-d' switches on additional output during the iteration.
+When completed the results file 'sigma.silo' is written where the file name is taken from the configuration file.
+Support for VTK file out is provided via the '--vtk' option.

+    runIPFieldinversion.py --restart -d config